Table of Contents

 Camera Capabilities

-The HTC Sensation XL featured an 8-megapixel rear camera with autofocus and a dual-LED flash, capable of capturing decent-quality photos in well-lit conditions.
-The camera interface included various shooting modes and manual controls, allowing users to adjust settings such as white balance and exposure.
-However, low-light performance and overall image quality were not as impressive compared to other smartphones released around the same time.
-The device also included a 1.3-megapixel front-facing camera for video calls and selfies, which was adequate for its intended purposes.
+The rear camera of the HTC Sensation XL was 8 megapixels with autofocus and dual-LED flash, used to take somewhat decent images in well-lit conditions.
+The camera interface allowed users to choose between various shooting modes and also to control settings manually such as white balance and exposure.
+Low-light performance, however, and overall image quality, especially when compared to other smartphones released about the same time, was not very impressive.
+The device was also equipped with a 1.3-megapixel front camera, just good enough for video calls and selfies.

 Audio Features